Skip to Content

 5. Pour into muffin tins (greased or lined with cupcake liners).

-6. Bake 18 min or until tops spring back/tester comes out clean.
+6. Bake 18-20 min or until tops spring back/tester comes out clean.

-So what’s the big deal about chia seeds?
+What’s the big deal about chia seeds?

 The Tarahumara Indians of Mexico run up to 100 miles without shoes, sustained by the mighty chia seed.
-Their nutritional power comes from the natural omega-3 fatty acids, fiber, protein, magnesium, and calcium packed into every tiny little seed!

-chia seed muffins
+zucchini chia seed muffins recipe

 Shawnda